lo-la-do-li/silver-nest/README.md

 * *Click* the **Fork** button on the top right-hand corner of this page
 * Clone the repository down and cd into the repo on your local machine by running:
   * `git clone git@github.com:cameronRomo/silver-nest.git`
-  * `cd silver-nest`
+  * cd into `silver-nest` locally
 * Install the library dependencies by running:
   * `npm install`
 * To verify that it is setup correctly, run `npm start` in your terminal.
 * Go to `http://localhost:3000/` and you should see the site.
 * Enter `control + c` in your terminal to stop the server at any time.
-* Add your changes and push up to GitHub and submit a pull request
+* Add your changes, push up to GitHub and submit a pull request
 </details>

 ## Challenges
-* Migrating and seeding
+* Learning backend fundamentals such as migrating and seeding
-* Learning backend fundamentals
+* Hosting our server on heroku
-* Hosting server on heroku
+* Familiarizing ourselves with the Heroku and Knex CLI
 * Using React with hooks for the first time
 * Dificulty testing profile for getting the resident prop into render method